This (Updated) guide lists all of the Best Dog Foods for German Shorthaired Pointers this year.

 Are German Shorthaired Pointers medium or large breed dogs?

 German Shorthaired Pointers are usually categorized as a medium-sized breed due to their height and weight.
-But because of their muscular build and metabolism, their dietary needs are similar to that of larger breeds.
+But because of their muscular build and metabolism, their dietary needs are similar to those of larger breeds.

 Should my German Shorthaired Pointers eat Large Breed dog food?

-Yes, German Shorthaired Pointers can eat large breed or giant breed dog food.
+Yes, German Shorthaired Pointers can eat large-breed or giant-breed dog food.
 Since it is an athletic breed, GSPs need more nutrients and calorie-dense foods as compared to most medium-sized breeds.

 Which health problems are common in German Shorthaired Pointers?